Feeling Off? These Are The Tests To Have Your Doctor Run

 4. Sex hormone labs

 Both men and women need balanced levels of estrogen, progesterone, and testosterone to maintain optimal health.
-When these are imbalanced, either too much or too little in either sex, it can lead to weight gain, anxiety, depression, erectile dysfunction, mood problems, low sex drive, infertility, acne, and more.
+When these are imbalanced, either too much or too little in either sex, it can lead to weight gain, anxiety, depression, erectile dysfunction, mood problems, low sex drive, acne, and more.
 A female salivary panel as well as blood and saliva testosterone and DHEA panels look for ratios of these hormones.

 5. Inflammation labs